A couple looking at a laptop together, potentially engaging in activities such as browsing or working online as a team.

 What Are ‘Coming Soon’ Real Estate Listings?

-A “coming soon” real estate listing means that the house isn’t officially on the market yet.
-Instead, it means the house is going to be available for sale within the next 30 days.
+A “coming soon” real estate listing means that the house isn’t officially on the market yet, but it’s going to be available for sale within the next 30 days.

-You might see “coming soon” listings on sites that allow certain agents to create this kind of listing.
+You might see “coming soon” listings on sites that allow certain agents or real estate brokerages to create this kind of listing.
 Additionally, you might see a “coming soon” real estate sign when driving around your target neighborhood.

-At first glance, a coming soon listing might seem very similar to pocket listings.
-However, a pocket listing is never listed on the MLS.
-Instead, pocket listings are only shown through the seller’s private network.
+At first glance, a “coming soon” listing might seem similar to a pocket listing, which is an off-market listing designed to target a select, smaller group of potential buyers.
+Pocket listings are shown only through the seller’s private network.

-In contrast, coming soon listings can be found on an MLS at some point in the sale process.
+In contrast, “coming soon” listings can be found on a multiple listing service (MLS) at some point in the sale process.

 See What You Qualify For